chipweinberger/dart_melty_soundfont/README.md

 # DartMeltySoundFont

-DartMeltySoundFont is a SoundFont synthesizer (i.e. '.sf2' files) written in Dart.
+DartMeltySoundFont is a SoundFont synthesizer (i.e. '.sf2' player) written in pure Dart.

-It is a port of MeltySynth (C#) written by Nobuaki Tanaka, to Dart.
+It is a port of MeltySynth (C#, MIT License) written by Nobuaki Tanaka, to Dart.

 https://github.com/sinshu/meltysynth

+## Dependencies

+This package has no dependencies.

+## Maintanence

+Apart from breaking changes to the Dart language (rare), this package has no external dependencies and should work on any Dart SDK >=2.12 indefinitely.
+This package was written against Dart SDK 2.16.1.

+## Example

-Example code to synthesize a simple chord:
+Ssynthesize a simple chord:

 ```